jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron-oidc-client/secure-server=<secure-server name>:read-attribute(name=proxy-url)`

 ## syntax of the operation to get the `elytron-oidc-client` `secure-server` `public-client`
-if set to true, no client credentials are sent when communicating with the `openid` provider. get the `elytron-oidc-client` `secure-server` `public-client` attribute.
+if set to 'true', no client credentials are sent when communicating with the `openid` provider. get the `elytron-oidc-client` `secure-server` `public-client` attribute.
 `/subsystem=elytron-oidc-client/secure-server=<secure-server name>:read-attribute(name=public-client)`